 This may involve you being invited in on non-timetabled days or weekends to fulfil some elements of the course.
 Please note that classes will take place over traditional half-term holidays that fall within the identified semester weeks.

-The programme will run with a minimum of six students.
-In 2016-17 we enrolled eight students on this programme.
+The programme will run with a minimum of eight students.
+In 2017-18 we enrolled 14 students on this programme.

-This HEFCE-regulated programme forms part of the three-year Offender Management degree programme at Derby College and is delivered at our Roundhouse Campus.
+This course forms part of the three-year Offender Management degree course at Derby College and is delivered at our Roundhouse Campus.

 All applicants will be invited to complete a phone interview or site visit at which interviews will take place to discuss their qualifications, experience and any other related issues.